 Your other duties on the day will include being on hand to help dress younger attendants and keep them looking perfect until the transport arrives.
 And being the bride’s general cheer leader so she enjoys the day!

-You may also be asked to look after emergency supplies for the bride such as lipstick, tissues, a powder compact, mirror and anything else she might need in a pretty bridal bag.
+You may also be asked to look after emergency supplies for the bride and other bridesmaids, such as lipstick, tissues, a powder compact, mirror and anything else she might need in a pretty bridal bag.

 The chief bridesmaid, bridesmaids and other attendants will probably travel to the ceremony venue with the bride’s mother.